Crime Prevention Tips Don't be a victim

 Avoiding Sexual Assault

 Keep your doors locked when you are alone, night and day.
 Do not let strangers into your house or apartment.
 Do not leave a door unlocked for someone planning to come later.
 Never leave a door propped open.
 Do not pick up hitchhikers and do not hitchhike!
 Park your car in well-lighted areas if possible.
 Always check the back seat of your car before entering.
-Do not walk alone, remember to call the Department of Public Safety at 502-2911 for an escort.
+Do not walk alone, remember to call the Campus Police Department at 502-2911 for an escort.
 Do not give out information or directions to strangers.
 Report all suspicious activity on campus to the Campus Police 502-2911.
 Take a course in self-defense and personal empowerment.

 Protect yourself against Rape or Sexual Assault While Traveling

 Many times, you may be required to travel on official business as a part of your job.
 When you are staying in an unfamiliar city, do not become a victim.
 Protect yourself by following these suggestions.